gitlabhq/gitlabhq/doc/api/jobs.md

 }
 ```

-## Erase a build
+## Erase a job

-Erase a single build of a project (remove build artifacts and a build trace)
+Erase a single job of a project (remove job artifacts and a job trace)

 ```
-POST /projects/:id/builds/:build_id/erase
+POST /projects/:id/jobs/:job_id/erase
 ```

 Parameters